-Fathers Day food is for the most part a matter of personal preference of what your dad likes to eat.
+I learned how to make Fathers Day food when I was very young and found that good food was the best way to Dad's heart.
+For the most part, it is a matter of personal preference of what your dad likes to eat.
 Some dads do like to grill out which they do often.
 Other dads feel obligated to do the work if the family decides to cook out.

-For this reason I usually selected to celebrate with Fathers Day food served in my dining room which was totally made in my kitchen.
+For this reason I usually learned how to make new Fathers Day food each year to serve in my dining room or at Mom and Dads.
 Nothing ever pleased my dad or my husband any more than a delicious home cooked meal.
-To make the day special I would put a nice tablecloth on the dining room table and set the table with my good china and utensils; despite what they say men do love the special attention.
+To make the day special I would put a nice tablecloth on the dining room table and set the table with my good china and utensils; despite what they say, men do love the special attention.

-Celebrating with Fathers Day food around the table with the family is a very important part of this special day; and I did say special day.
+Learning how to make Fathers Day food to serve around the table with the family is a very important part of this special day; and I did say special day.
 Like Mother’s Day, I feel this is a day to be celebrated; fathers are very important to the children and to the family.
 Although it is important for good fathers (and mothers) to work to provide the necessities of life for the children it is not necessary to be able to give them all that they want.
 Believe me, I have seen through my life that that is not good for them; today the children are just given way too much.
 What they need is the time, attention and discipline.

 Before I go on with some of my Fathers Day food ideas, I would like to share a little about my father; or tribute to my father.
 I must first say every year that I get older, the more I appreciate the one I had; this did not happen overnight.
 Dad was forty seven years old when I was born and I was the fifteenth child; right there began a generation gap.
 My earliest memories of Dad as a child was when he would take me with him to gather sassafras tea bark and coming home to make it; I loved that.
 Sometimes he would take me to the old bottle farm in Germantown, Ohio; that was fun also.
 I remember our strawberry patch and our get togethers; all where Dad was.
 I never feared anyone ever hurting me because I knew Dad would not allow it; these were all good.